shibumi/Podcast-dl/README.md

 * alternativlos.org with Frank Rieger and Fefe
 * cre.fm with Tim Pritlove
-* logbuch-netzpolitik with Tim Pritlove and Linus Neumann
+* logbuch-netzpolitik with Tim Pritlove and Linus Neumann // not supported at the moment
+* freakshow.fm with Tim Pritlove, Denis Ahrens, hukl, roddi and Clemens Schrimpe

 In case of complaint feel free to send me an email.
 We can talk about it :)